Quick Answer

 Assets are primarily made up of cash and real estate.
 The most common financial assets are stocks and bonds, checking and savings accounts, and credit cards.

-These assets fall into one of two categories: consumer or investment items, Consumer items include cars and trucks, boats, furniture, jewelry, clothing, sporting goods, etc. Investment items are mainly intangible assets such as patents or trademarks.
-These are used to determine the Worth of a business and should not be included in this section.
+These assets fall into one of two categories: consumer or investment items.
+Consumer items include cars and trucks, boats, furniture, jewelry, clothing, sporting goods, etc. Investment items are mainly intangible assets such as patents or trademarks.
+These are used to determine the worth of a business and should not be included in this section.

 These items, such as savings accounts, stocks, mortgages, and bonds, fall under financial liabilities.
 Financial liabilities may or may not have a fixed value and are often due within a year.
 These include car payments, home mortgages, student loans, and credit card debts.
+According to the Federal Reserve’s Consumer Credit report, total outstanding U.S. consumer debt — including revolving and non-revolving credit — exceeds $5 trillion, making liability management a critical component of net worth calculations for most American households.

 A person’s net worth is calculated by subtracting their total liabilities from their assets.
 The difference gives you your net worth.